lorinco/ADM-HW1/README.md

 The file named HW1-hackerrank.py is a Jupyter notebook that contains the Python script of the solutions of the exercises of the homework.

 The file named Submissions.pdf is a pdf that contains all the pages of the website https://www.hackerrank.com/submissions/all, where all the submissions of the exercises are stored

+The file named AWS_stamps contains a pdf page that shows that the AWS modules requestet were done.